See Mortgage Rate Quotes for Your Home

 FOMC actions don't have an immediate or precise impact on mortgage rates, but the connection certainly exists.
 If the FOMC aims to raise rates by 25 basis points, then borrowers could reasonably expect mortgage rates to head upwards at some point.
 The latest news from the Fed suggests that Utahns worried about immediate increases can relax for now, as the FOMC has chosen to wait and watch.

-While you should always strive to secure the best deal on your mortgage, there are several reasons why interest rate isn't the first thing to consider when you actually buy a house.
+While you should always strive to secure your best deal on your mortgage, there are several reasons why interest rate isn't the first thing to consider when you actually buy a house.
 Financially speaking, choosing a reasonably priced property will do far more to ensure an affordable mortgage than scrounging for the lowest rate.
 Besides, rates are still at historic lows even in spite of the recent upward trend.
 Finally, it makes little sense to wait for a "perfect" rate environment if your personal and family circumstances make it logical to proceed.

 Comparing Home Loan Rates in Utah Cities